asadziach/backfill_my_model/README.md

 - There are lot of printfs for debugging.
 This reduces execution speed.

 - The selected group end up in 'exploded' state at the end of operation.

+### Future work
+Implement a configurable threshold that controls how many slices need to mark a face for “backfilling” before it is pulled out.
+This will protect incorrect backfilling of features.